jkobierczynski/gravity3d/README.md

   cross-eye is just which image goes to which half.
 If depth looks inverted for you, nudge eye separation or swap `F3`/`F4`.

-- **VR — honest status.** `F5` (side-by-side) works today with a phone-in-holder viewer or any display that accepts SBS. `F6` uses OpenXR for a real PC-VR headset;
-  the backend is complete (instance → session → per-eye swapchains → frame loop → projection layer) and compiles against the official SDK, but it hasn't been run on a headset in this project, so expect to test and possibly tweak per-runtime details.
-  It's viewer-only (head tracking, no controller input).
+- **VR.** `F5` (side-by-side) works with a phone-in-holder viewer or any display that accepts SBS. `F6` is the real OpenXR headset path (instance → session → per-eye swapchains → frame loop → projection layer), confirmed on a Meta Quest via Link / Virtual Desktop → SteamVR.
+It's viewer-only (head tracking, no controllers) and needs an OpenGL-capable OpenXR runtime — full setup under **Running in VR (OpenXR)**.